miklaskarjalainen/GeimBoi/readme.md

 - **Saving:** roms with a battery gets it's ram dumbed into a *.sav file on exit and loaded on game power on.

 ## Todo:
-- **Audio:** This emulator doesn't have any audio emulation at this time.
+- **Audio:** Audio emulation is currently WIP.
+Audio emulation is very primitive.
 - **Accuracy:** This emulator is not currently timing/cycle accurate, and i'm not planning to make this 100% perfect, but atleast to pass some of the timing tests.
 - **GBC Support:** GameBoy Color support down the line.
 - **SaveState:** There're not currently savestates available.